Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 #### Customizing mouse input

-Another example of when Scale Processors can be very useful is customizing input via a game settings window.
-To allow a custom setup for the speed of the mouse in the X and Y directions, a Scale Processor can be applied to a Binding that is limited to a Pointer device.
+You can use a Scale processor to adjust mouse sensitivity through a game settings menu.
+To support custom X and Y speed settings, apply the processor to a Binding limited to a Pointer device.

 ### Deadzone